CyberSec-Dev/FairECom/README.md

 We need  four computers to simulate`Customer`, `Vendor`, `Manager` and `Bank` respectively.
 >Download the `FairCustomer`, `FairVendor` and `FairBank` folders respectively in Customer, Vendor, and Bank.
 Download `FairManager` and `FairPBB`folders in Manager.

->Modify the `ip address` and `The port number `of the socket connection in the 'src\main\java\method\Main' of FairCustomer, FairVendor, FairManager and FairBank.
+>Modify the `ip address` and `the port number `of the socket connection in the 'src\main\java\method\Main' of FairCustomer, FairVendor, FairManager and FairBank.
 As shown below, take FairCustomer as an example.  ( If you deploy on one computer, you don't need to do this step).

 ```java